facebook/watchman/website/_docs/configuration.markdown

 have a more optimal memory usage.
 Since watchman is primarily employed as an accelerator, we'd recommend biasing towards using more memory and taking less time to run.

+### hint_num_dirs

+*Since 4.6*

+Used to pre-size hash tables that are used to track the total set of files in the entire watched tree.
+The default value for this is 131072.

+The optimal size is a power-of-two larger than the number of directories in your tree; running `find . -type d | wc -l` will tell you the number that you have.

+Making this number too large is potentially wasteful of memory.
+Making this number too small results in increased latency during crawling while the hash tables are rebuilt.